Milas: Persian period

 Under Achaemenid rule Mylasa was the chief city of Caria.
 A ruler appointed by the Persian Emperor (satrap) ruled the city in varying degrees of allegiance to the emperor.

+Lygdamid dynasty

-The first dynasty of ruler under the Achaemenid Empire was the Lygdamid dynasty (520-450 BCE).
+The first dynasty of rulers under the Achaemenid Empire was the Lygdamid dynasty (520-450 BCE).
 Between 460-450 BC, Mylasa was a regionally prominent member of the Delian League, like most Carian cities, but the Persian rule was restored towards the end of the same century.

 Hecatomnid dynasty

 The Hecatomnids, the dynasty founded by Hecatomnus, were officially satraps of the Persian Empire but Greek in language and culture, as their inscriptions and coins witness.
 Mylasa was their capital and the mausoleum of Hecatomnus can still be seen today which served as an architectural precedent from which the later mausolea of the dynasty developed.
 During the long and striking reign of Mausolus, they became virtual rulers of Caria and of a sizable surrounding region between 377-352 BC.
 During Mausolus's reign the capital was moved to Halicarnassus, but Mylasa retained its importance.
 Mausolus was the builder of the famous Ancient Wonder of the World, the Mausoleum at Halicarnassus.